DenGizz/3D-Tanks-Game-Unity/README.md

 The project uses the Service-Oriented Architecture (SOA) approach and Zenject for Dependency Injection (DI).
 The main goal is to show how the source code can be transformed to become more maintainable and easily extensible to add new features.

+# !
+IMPORTANT !
+You can see the unrefactored code in the master branch.

+The refactored code is in the staging branch.

+Unity version 2022.3.22f1

 # About source project

 3D Tanks Game is a 2 player shooter game using one keyboard that uses simple game mechanics, integrating world and screen space UI, as well as game architecture and audio mixing...